rwth-acis/las2peer/README.md

 All you have to know is a port, which you can open at your local machine.
 If you want to join an existing network, you will need to know address and port of at least one participant.

-For simplicity, you can just use the helper script located at bin/start_node.sh.
+For simplicity, you can just use the helper scripts located at bin/start_node.sh/.bat.

 So to start a new network, follow this steps: